 Scotland Island – this studio on Scotland Island is another great choice.
 It feels very much like a boat with its all its lovely wood and expansive views.
 With a private jetty and pontoon and a small patch of sand, you will have everything you need for a secluded weekend away.
 Just remember to pack plenty to eat as there are no shops or restaurants on the island.

-If you prefer a someone else look after things Scotland Island Lodge is the island’s only BNB.
+If you prefer someone else to look after things Scotland Island Lodge is the island’s only BNB.